LLM as a Complementary Optimizer to Gradient Descent: A Case Study in Prompt Tuning: Abstract

 \section{Abstract}

-Learning a skill generally relies on both practical experience by doer and insightful high-level guidance by instructor. \emph{Will this strategy also work well for solving complex non-convex optimization problems?} Here, a common gradient-based optimizer acts like a disciplined doer, making locally optimal update at each step.
-Recent methods utilize large language models (LLMs) to optimize solutions for concrete problems by inferring from natural language instructions, akin to a high-level instructor.
-In this paper, we show that these two optimizers are complementary to each other, suggesting a collaborative optimization approach.
-The gradient-based optimizer and LLM-based optimizer are combined in an interleaved manner.
-We instruct LLMs using task descriptions and timely optimization trajectories recorded during gradient-based optimization.
-Inferred results from LLMs are used as restarting points for the next stage of gradient optimization.
-By leveraging both the locally rigorous gradient-based optimizer and the high-level deductive LLM-based optimizer, our combined optimization method consistently yields improvements over competitive baseline prompt tuning methods.
+Mastering a skill generally relies on both hands-on experience from doers and insightful, high-level guidance by mentors. \emph{Will this strategy also work well for solving complex non-convex optimization problems?} Here, a common gradient-based optimizer acts like a disciplined doer, making locally optimal updates at each step.
+Large Language Models (LLMs) can also search for better solutions by inferring from natural language instructions, akin to a high-level mentor.
+In this paper, we show that these two participators are complementary to each other and can effectively collaborate as a combined optimization framework.
+The collaborative optimization is achieved by alternating between the gradient-based and LLM-based optimizers.
+We instruct LLMs to generate possibly improved solutions by taking parameter trajectories recorded during the previous stage of gradient-based optimization into account.
+Inferred results of LLMs are used as restarting points for the next stage of gradient optimization.
+We verify the effectiveness of this optimization framework on prompt tuning.
+By leveraging both the locally rigorous gradient-based optimizer and the high-level deductive LLM-based optimizer, the combined optimization method consistently yields improvements over competitive baselines on a variety of tasks.
 Our results demonstrate the synergistic effect of conventional gradient-based optimization and the inference ability of LLMs.
-The code is released at \textit{https://github.com/guozix/LLM-catalyst}.